top of page

 • Adequate energy to prevent immune suppression

-This balance cannot be replicated with kitchen scraps, garden produce, or “healthy” treats.
+This balance cannot be replicated or improved upon by adding kitchen scraps, garden produce, or “healthy” treats.

 Treats don’t strengthen immunity—they dilute it.